7 Home Insurance Tips for the First-Time Home Buyer

 Finally, it’s imperative you maintain your insurance coverage at all times after buying a home.
-Often, your mortgage payments will be slightly higher than the cost of your loan actually costs to include extra funds for property taxes and insurance.
-However, this isn’t always the case and there may be times when you need to pay insurance premiums yourself.
+Often, your mortgage payments will be slightly higher than the actual cost of your loan to include extra funds for property taxes and insurance.
+However, this isn’t always the case.
+There may be times when you need to pay insurance premiums yourself.

 7. Protect Your Home with the Right Coverage

 Shopping for insurance is an essential step to protect your investment and ensure you can get a mortgage loan.
-With these tips, you can find the right policy so you can have the peace-of-mind of knowing you’re financially protected from major expenses due to unexpected events.
+With these tips, you can find the right policy so you can have the peace of mind knowing you’re financially protected from major expenses due to unexpected events.

-By Andrew from LendEDU – a consumer education websites and financial product marketplace.
-Andrew has been writing in the personal finance space for the past two and a half years, gaining knowledge in insurance, student loans, small business, and general finance overall.
+By Andrew from LendEDU – a consumer education website and financial product marketplace.
+Andrew has been writing in the personal finance space for the past two and a half years, gaining knowledge in insurance, student loans, small business, and general finance.